New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jaguars stats and trends

-- The Jaguars covered the spread in their only game when underdogs by 16 points or more.
+- This year, the Jaguars won ATS in their only game as an underdog of 16 points or more.

 - Jacksonville's games this year have hit the over in 26.7% of its opportunities (four times in 15 games with a set point total).